- APG Governance Framework

-Despite significant progress since the initial adoption of this statement in October 2014, the APG is concerned about the serious deficiencies in Vanuatu’s anti‐money laundering and combating the financing of terrorism (AML/CFT) system.
+Despite significant progress since the initial adoption of this statement in October 2014, the APG is concerned about the strategic deficiencies in Vanuatu’s anti‐money laundering and combating the financing of terrorism (AML/CFT) system.

 Vanuatu’s latest mutual evaluation report, adopted by the APG membership in July 2015, indicates that many of the deficiencies first identified by the APG in 2006 have not yet been adequately addressed.
 The report also finds that its system demonstrates low levels of effectiveness in implementing all of the FATF’s global AML/CFT standards.